a-rey/google_RAT/README.md

 ### TODO
 * add extra encryption on top of b64
+* test chunked upload of files
-* add chunked file uploads
+* add code for chunked file downloads
-* extend python shell interface
 * add timestamps to google drive output
+* change distractor from google maps to something else
+* implement data reset from `script.py` for a stale client
+* figure out how to send over powershell STDERR as well as STDOUT in result

 ### Setup
 * Create a fake Google account